ingo/ingo.github.io/_recipes/breaded_chicken_sandwiches_with_sesame_rolls_cemita_poblana_de_milanesa.md

 description: These Mexican sandwiches from Puebla are loaded with juicy breaded chicken cutlets, Oaxaca cheese, avocado, chipotle salsa and papalo herb.
 The chicken is passed through an egg wash and breadcrumb coating before frying for extra crunch.
   Served on soft sesame rolls.
+These hearty sandwiches feature crispy fried chicken along with creamy, tangy and spicy components that all complement each other perfectly.
+  The papalo adds pleasant herbal notes.
+Don't skip the pickled veggies on the side.
 image: breaded_chicken_sandwiches_with_sesame_rolls_cemita_poblana_de_milanesa.jpg
 image_attribution: Eva Kolenko
 original_title: Cemita Poblana de Milanesa